Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets are 6-4 against the spread and 8-2 overall over their last 10 games.
+- The Nuggets have a 5-5 record against the spread while going 7-3 overall over their last 10 contests.

+- The Nuggets have hit the over in five of their last 10 games.

+- Against the spread, Denver has performed better at home, covering 25 times in 41 home games, and 20 times in 41 road games.

 - The Nuggets put up six more points per game (115.8) than the Heat give up (109.8).